Present Value of an Ordinary Annuity (Practice Quiz)

 Wrong.

-10. 10.
-You can determine the number of payments (n) in an ordinary annuity, if you know the amount of each payment, the present value of the annuity, and the
+You can determine the number of payments (n) in an ordinary annuity, if you know the amount of each payment, the present value of the annuity, and the __________ interest rate.

-Company X received a promissory note from Corp Y. The note does not specify any interest and it requires $3,000 to be paid at the end of each year for four years.
-Which interest rate should Company X use to discount this note receivable to its present value?
+Company X received a promissory note from Corp Y. The note does not specify any interest and it requires Corp Y to pay $3,000 at the end of each year for four years.
+Which interest rate should Company X use to discount the note receivable to its present value?

 Wrong.